GST revenues at nearly Rs 1.41 lakh crore in May

-The revenues for the month of May 2022 are 44 per cent higher than the GST revenues in the same month last year at Rs 97,821 crore.
+Goods and services tax (GST) collections for May 2022 came in at Rs 1.41 lakh crore, 16% lower than the mop-up in April.
+On a year-on-year basis, however, the collection in May grew by over 44% as the government had collected Rs 97,821 crore in the same month of 2021.

-This is the fourth time that the monthly GST collection has crossed Rs 1.40 lakh crore mark since the inception of GST and the third straight month since March 2022.
+The trend shows the collection in May, which pertains to the returns for April, the first month of the financial year, has always been lesser than that in April, which pertains to the returns for March, the closing of the financial year.

-The collection in May, which pertains to the returns for April -- the first month of the financial year -- has always been less than that in April, which pertains to the returns for March, the closing of the financial year.
+The total number of e-way bills generated in April was 7.4 crore, which is 4% lesser than the 7.7 crore e-way bills generated in the month of March 2022.

-However, it is encouraging to see that even in the month of May 2022, the gross GST revenues have crossed the Rs 1.40 lakh crore mark, the ministry said.
+Under GST, transporters carry e Way Bill when moving goods from one place to another.
+A higher generation of such a bill indicates robust GST collection.

-The total number of e-way bills generated in the month of April 2022 was 7.4 crore, which is 4 per cent lesser than 7.7 crore e-way bills generated in the month of March 2022.
+This is only the fourth time the monthly GST collection crossed the Rs 1.40 lakh crore mark since the inception of GST and the third month at a stretch since March 2022.

 Check out DH's latest videos